 Portfolios that do not adhere to the established procedures will not be accepted for review.

 Art candidates whose portfolios are not accepted are required to meet with their advisor and one additional full-time faculty member to review and discuss their plans for re-submission.
 Portfolios that are not accepted may be re-submitted two additional times.
-Failure at the conclusion of these three times will result in denial of acceptance as an Art Department degree candidate.
+Failure at the conclusion of these three times will result in denial of acceptance as an art major.

-Students are required to submit a portfolio for acceptance to the Department prior to enrolling in any 200-level or above studio courses.
-Studio art minors may enroll in a 200-level studio course with permission of the instructor.
+Students are required to submit a portfolio for acceptance to the Department prior to enrolling in any 300-level or above studio courses.
+Studio art minors may enroll in required studio courses with permission of the instructor.

 Portfolio deadlines and application forms may be obtained from the Department of Art.
 Portfolios are reviewed once each semester.
 Final notification of a decision will come from the Department of Art approximately two weeks after the portfolios have been evaluated.